-EQUS aims to obtain clear written consent to collect, use and disclose personal information.
+EQUS tries to get clear written consent to collect, use and disclose personal information.
 EQUS application forms, contracts, and other documents include written consent.
 Where it is reasonable to do so, consent may be accepted by telephone, verbally in the field or office, or through a third party.

 What personal information is collected?

-- Land locations and addresses, uses of land;
+- Land locations and addresses, use of land

-- Consumer relationship information – requests for service, needs, feedback and preferences;
+- Medical and business information – requests for service, needs, feedback and preferences

-- Digitally recorded telephone communications for quality assurance and government compliance purposes; and
+- Digitally recorded telephone communications for quality assurance and government compliance purposes